 How do I find articles online?

 Many articles can be found simply by searching the BU Library Search, which is the big search box found on the Library homepage and throughout the BU Libraries website.
 Please note that, while the BULS covers much material, it does not cover everything.
-For more extensive research, a complete list of databases can be found by following the Databases A-Z link on the Library homepage.
-A list of music databases can be found on the Music Library homepage, where each resource is categorized into more specific subject areas with short descriptions on what each resource encompasses.
+For more extensive research, a complete list of databases can be found by following the Databases A-Z link, also on the Library homepage.
+A list of music databases can be found on the Music Library homepage, where each resource is categorized into more specific subject areas and accompanied by a short description.
 If you find a citation that does not allow you to open the article in full text within a database, use the Journals search to search by journal title.
 This will search for full text access to the journal you need through our other subscription databases.

 Where can I get passwords for an online resource?

 It is advisable to navigate to BU’s online resources through BU library pages.
 If you are getting asked for a password from a resource itself, back out and re-navigate, beginning your navigation from within the library’s website (and not, for instance, as part of a Google search).
 Typical starting places might be the BU Library Search, Databases page or via the Journals A-Z search.
 When you click a link to a resource on a library page, you will be asked to supply your BU username and password.
 Also, pay attention to subscription dates, which are often given in the “Find Online” tab in the BU Library Search.
 It is common that we have access to some, but not all of a specific resource.

 How can I find out if a journal article is available to me online?